reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_02.md

 ## Review

-In this exercise,data was ingested using a Microsoft Fabric Lakehouse.
+In this exercise, data was ingested using a Microsoft Fabric Lakehouse.
 A notebook was created as the starting point for analysis.
 SQL was employed to query tables, and a visual query was crafted for a comprehensive data exploration.
 Finally, a report was generated to communicate insights effectively.